Mt Tobio (234m), Atsugi City, Kanagawa Prefecture, Saturday, February 1, 2025

 The path for Nanasawa Onsen

 The path followed a ridge up through thick forest, alternating flat and steep bits.
 After thirty minutes of climbing, I reached a group of exposed boulders with good views eastwards of Tokyo, its buildings much sharper in the mid-afternoon.
-A little later, I had a good view of the ridge I had walked earlier in the day, also know as the Hakusan Pilgrimage Hiking Trail (白山順礼ハイキングコース).
+A little later, I had a good view of the ridge I had walked earlier in the day, also known as the Hakusan Pilgrimage Hiking Trail (白山順礼ハイキングコース).
 Looking down from my viewpoint 300 meters higher up, it looked very small indeed.

 Tokyo in the late afternoon light